gatsbyjs/gatsby/docs/docs/preprocessing-external-images.md

 Hello World
 ```

-We can have a frontmatter field for the url of the featured image we want to pull down and use as part of the site.
+You can have a frontmatter field for the url of the featured image we want to pull down and use as part of the site.

 By default, this is just a string as we haven't told Gatsby how to interpret it, but now we can add some code into `gatsby-node.js` to modify it.